Pages

 How can this help get fiscal order?

-1. Suggestion: Your HR directive could generally vote NO on all earmarks or "riders" (aka special interests amendments).
+1. Suggestion: Your HR Directive could generally vote NO on all earmarks or "riders" (aka special interests amendments).

 2. Note that “coalitions” (aka “parties”) are not needed to get legislation completed (extremely important).
 Independents would have a real vote.